Brilliant Pebbles: Strategic Defense System

 In a sudden reversal, in late 1986 Abrahamson and Secretary of Defense Caspar Weinberger agreed to proceed with a deployment option for a system that was for all intents and purposes an updated version of Smart Rocks.
 Named "Strategic Defense System, Phase I", or SDS for short, the concept added a ground-based interceptor that would be located in the United States, along with a host of radars and high- and low-orbit sensor satellites, all netted together with a command and control system.
 They briefed Reagan on the concept on 17 December 1986, and by mid-1987 had a proposal ready for review by the Defense Acquisition Board (DAB).

 The system immediately faced withering criticism.
-As before, the newly christened "garage satellites" would be open to attack by anti-satellite weapons, destroying all of the missiles within them.
+As before, the newly christened "garage satellites" would be open to attack by anti-satellite weapons; a single ASAT attacking the station or its sensors could disable all of the interceptor missiles within.
 Although this concern had been raised before, the proponents still had no answer to this problem.
 But now the system added more critical elements, especially the high-orbit sensor satellites which not only had to survive, but had to be able to transmit their information at high speed to the interceptors.
 Disrupting any one of these many systems could render the system useless.